osmosis-labs/docs/docs/overview/integrate/grpc.md

 sidebar_position: 10
 ---

-# Interacting with the gRPC Server
+# Interact with gRPC Server

 As described on the [Network page](../../networks).
 A gRPC endpoint is availble on the public Osmosis nodes so that you can start playing and intreacting with it right away.